-Octagon cost.
+Octagon Cost.
 In order to determine more precisely which parts of the octagon domain are responsible for the increased computation time per iteration, we performed a few analyses using profiling.
 Unsurprisingly, we spend most of the analysis time closing our matrices: over 6% of the total analysis time is spent in the incremental strong closure.
 There is only one function in which the analyzer spends more time: the mark phase of OCAML's garbage collector-10% of the total analysis time.
-Also, the octagon algorithm coming right after the incremental strong closure is the forget operator, and it accounts for only 0.35% of the total analysis time because it is seldom called.
+Also, the octagon algorithm coming right after the incremental strong closure is the forget operator, and it accounts for only 0.35% of the total analysis time.
+The non-incremental version of the strong closure corresponds to a negligible fraction of the analysis time because it is seldom called.
 We prefer to use the much faster incremental closure whenever possible.

 6.4.
-Future work on ASTRÉE
+FUTURE WORK ON ASTRÉE